Robert-Hughes/rjrssync/README.md

 * Maybe should extend test framework to support doing things remotely, like saving and loading filesystem nodes, making and clearing out a temporary folder etc.
 * Upload to crates.io, so that we can "cargo install" from anywhere?
 * Warning if filter doesn't match anything, possibly after GetEntries but before actually doing anything (to prevent mistaken filter?)
+* Running remote tests in parallel seems to cause hangs

 Idea for filters, with re-usable "functions":
 ===============